Enrique Meza: Three times league Champion

 Soon after losing the final, he announced that he was leaving to coach Club Toluca.
 His coaching proved to be very successful and spectacular.
 Meza was what Toluca needed, and the club became champion on three occasions: Verano 1998, Verano 1999 and Verano 2000, in just two years.
 In 2000 Meza left Club Toluca to coach the Mexico national team.
 The performance of the team was below expectations, and he resigned after only few months of accepting the appointment.
 In 2006 Meza took the coaching position at Pachuca Football Club.

 South American and CONCACAF Titles

 After a very bad start, Meza slowly transformed the team, leading Pachuca Football Club to its first Copa Sudamericana championship.
 This made C.F.
 Pachuca the first time Mexico won a CONMEBOL title.
 In 2007 Meza took C.F.
-Pachuca to their second CONCACAF: Confederation of North, Central American and Caribbean Association Football title, which entitled the team to participate in the World Club Cup, and lead C.F.
+Pachuca to their second CONCACAF: Confederation of North, Central American and Caribbean Association Football title, which entitled the team to participate in the 2007 FIFA Club World Cup, and lead C.F.
 Pachuca to its fifth league title.
 On 29 August 2007, his team won its first Superliga title, after defeating the Los Angeles Galaxy at the Home Depot Center.